JasonJasu/dotfiles/readme.md

 makepkg -si # build
 ```

-or if ya wanna use [gay](https://github.com/Jguer/yay) do the same step; just change the repo.
+or if you want to use [gay](https://github.com/Jguer/yay), do the same step; just change the repo.

 ## Fonts